-Being just a trifle over 15 millimeters in diameter, the tiny movement seems to be of an ideal size for a watch, which is supposed to be as compact as practically possible.
+Being just a trifle over 15 millimeters in diameter, the tiny movement is of an ideal size for a trinket, which is supposed to be as compact as practically possible.

 The low diameter comes at a price, though.
-Although beating at quite a slow pace of just 21,600 vibrations per hour, the movement is only good for some 38 hours of continuous operation after being fully wound.
+Although beating at a slow pace of just 21,600 vibrations per hour, the movement is only good for some 38 hours of continuous operation.

 The Breguet Reine de Naples Charleston is one of the smallest models in the whole range.
 Its ovoid white gold body is only 33 millimeters long and less than 25 millimeters wide, which will make it look especially good on small, skinny wrists.

-It is secured on the hand with a peculiarly shaped, Charleston-style bracelet, which is not simply attached to the ball-shaped connection element, but also hugs the body of the watch with dreads-like chainlets.
+It is secured on the hand with a peculiarly shaped, Charleston-style bracelet, which is not simply attached to the ball-shaped connection element but also hugs the white-gold case with dreads-like chainlets.

 As usual for the series, the off-centered dial of this gorgeous time measuring device is decorated with natural mother of pearl and twelve Roman numerals that are compressed and then stretched in order to wholly fill the gap between the chapter ring and the bezel flange, which is decorated with dozens of diamonds.

 Speaking about diamonds, I feel obliged to inform you that there are plenty of them.
-In fact, Breguet says that the Charleston’s bezel, dial flange and the ball attachment are decorated with as many as 139 diamonds of different shape and cut totaling at approximately 1.32 carats!
-And if that wasn’t enough, the setting crown, which is conveniently placed at 4 hours, is decorated with a pear-shaped briolette diamond, too, quite impressive in size.
+In fact, Breguet says that the Charleston’s bezel, dial flange, and ball attachment boast as many as 139 diamonds of different shapes and cuts totaling approximately 1.32 carats!
+And if that wasn’t enough, the setting crown, which is conveniently placed at 4 hours, is decorated with a pear-shaped briolette diamond, too, impressive in size.

 Price: $72,000 (MSRP, ref.
 8928bb/51/j60.dd0d)